On this page

 How to measure foot traffic: Visit location at 9 AM, 12 PM, 3 PM, 6 PM (4 days).
 Count people walking past in 30-minute intervals.
 Multiply average by 16 (8 hours operating) for daily estimate.
 If 500+, location is viable.
 If under 300, location will struggle.

-The Rent-to-Revenue Ratio: Don't Go Above 30%
+Q.What Is Rent-to-Revenue Ratio: Don't Go Above 30%?

 Rent should be 25-30% of gross monthly revenue or less.